-- 3. What changes have you made and what steps have you taken to ensure that the factors causing your earlier difficulties will not continue to cause you difficulties if you are reinstated?
+- 1. What behaviors and circumstances led to your academic dismissal? - 2.
+What have you been doing during the time since your dismissal?
+How have these experiences changed the way you are likely to approach the responsibilities involved in being a student? - 3.
+What changes have you made and what steps have you taken to ensure that the factors causing your earlier difficulties will not continue to cause you difficulties if you are reinstated?
 What proof can you offer that you are now likely to succeed? - 4.
 How have you arrived at your choice of major?
 What will you do to succeed in the program you have chosen? - 5.
 If you are reinstated, what courses do you hope to take during your first semester back?
 List the courses and credit hours. - 6.
 How much time do you plan to devote to attending classes and studying?
-Keep in mind the University's general rule for calculating the time needed for study approximately two hours outside of class for every hour spent inside class to earn a grade of "C." Reinstated students should not, of course, be planning to aim for all "C" grades. - 7.
+Keep in mind the University's general rule for calculating the time needed for study approximately two hours outside of class for every hour spent inside class, to earn a grade of "C." Reinstated students should not, of course, be planning to aim for all "C" grades. - 7.
 In addition to the time you will devote to academic responsibilities, how many hours a week do you plan to be employed?
 How will you balance these responsibilities with the demands of being a successful student?